TeamVolven/AcidBot/README.md

 ## Usage

-The bot uses the prefix `s!` for commands.
+The bot uses slash commands instead of prefix for commands.
 Here are the available commands:

 - `/connect` - Connects the bot to a voice channel.
 - `/disconnect` - Disconnects the bot from the voice channel.